mufeez1/kanban-board/README.md

     2. Forward button - This moves the task to the next stage in sequence, if any.
 This button is disabled if the task is in the last stage.
     3. Delete button - This removes the task from the board.

-- Each task has 2 properties -
-    1. name - name of task.
-This is the unique identification for every task.
-[STRING]
-    2. stage - stage of task [NUMBER] (0 represents Backlog stage, 1 represents To Do stage, 2 represents Ongoing stage, 3 represents Done stage).

 ## Project Specifications